marc905/Expl-Data-Analysis-Week1/README.md

 Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

 Approach:
 Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.
+The task is to reconstruct several plots, all of which were constructed using the base plotting system.

 First you will need to fork and clone the following GitHub repository: https://github.com/rdpeng/ExData_Plotting1